 - plywood and veneer panels (tariffs of up to 10% will be eliminated within 15 years) and

-- worked coniferous and non-coniferous wood (tariffs of up to 7.5% will be eliminated upon entry into force)
+- worked coniferous and non-coniferous wood (tariffs of up to 7.5% were eliminated upon entry into force)

-- aluminum products (tariffs of up to 7.5% will be eliminated upon entry into force)
+- aluminum products (tariffs of up to 7.5% were eliminated upon entry into force)

-- plastic tubes (tariffs of up to 4.8% will be eliminated upon entry into force) and
+- plastic tubes (tariffs of up to 4.8% were eliminated upon entry into force) and

 - iron and steel products (tariffs of up to 6.3% will be eliminated within 10 years).